 However Meru National Park has much more to offer than its famous offspring.
-Its sheer unspoilt wilderness is the attraction.
-It is often overlooked by visitors swarming to the popular Masai Mara.
-But in Meru you can enjoy a game drive of several hours without seeing another vehicle.
-But you will see wildlife.
-Elsa’s descendants hunt the plentiful plains game, whilst bush babies and hyrax live on Mughwango Hill.
+Its sheer untouched wilderness is the attraction.
+It is often overlooked by visitors swarming to the popular Masai Mara, but Elsa’s descendants hunt the plentiful plains game, whilst bush babies and hyrax live on Mughwango Hill.

-Meru National Park is also known for its elephant herds.
-As well as its fantastic scenery with great views of Mount Kenya.
+Meru National Park has fantastic scenery with great views of Mount Kenya.
 The park is mainly arid with Doum palms and Baobab trees.
 But its 13 rivers allow for thriving riverine habitats as well.
-This diversity of habitats offers regular sightings of hippo, giraffe, lion, elephant and rhino within a rhino sanctuary.

-The birdlife is also impressive with 280 recorded species in Meru.
 The sheer size of the Rhino Sanctuary means that there is still an element of tracking the rhino.
-It protects approx 45 white rhino and 20 black rhino from the ever-present risk of poaching,
+It protects approx 45 white rhino and 20 black rhino from the ever-present risk of poaching.

 The high rainfall means that the grasses are tall making game-viewing much easier in the dry season when the grass is shorter.
 This is the time that the migrating elephants return to the park.